simphony/simphony-osp/doc/yaml_spec.md

 ## Special relationships

 `ACTIVE_RELATIONSHIP`:
-> Is an entity the parent of which is RELATIONSHIP and the inverse is
+> This must be the root of all active relationships (e.g. ENCLOSES) \
-> PASSIVE\_RELATIONSHIP.
-It has all the keys mentioned above.
+> It has all the keys mentioned above.
+The sub-relationships of `ACTIVE RELATIONSHIP` define

-`PASSIVE_RELATIONSHIP`:
-> Is an entity the parent of which is RELATIONSHIP and the inverse is
+> directed acyclic subgraphs in the graph of the ontology.
-> ACTIVE\_RELATIONSHIP.
-It has all the keys mentioned above.

-The inverse of any sub-relationship of `ACTIVE RELATIONSHIP` must be a sub-relationship of `PASSIVE_RELATIONSHIP` and vice verse.

 ## Value format